Michael Chee-Kam: 2017

 With Tim Simona de-registered by the NRL and Jamal Idris lacking the fitness to play 80 minutes, Chee-Kam was named at centre for the opening rounds of the season.
 He said, "I remember when I was on the fringes and seeing a couple of boys come off I would get a little opportunity and you have to make the most of it.
 I'm trying to feed off that.
 This is a small opportunity to hold this position and I need to make the most of it."

 In April, Chee-Kam extended his contract to the end of the 2019 season, saying, "I feel like I've made a family here, I'm really close with all the boys and have made some great friendships and it's exciting to know I'll be here for a while longer.
 I want this to be my last club and I'm really grateful and blessed to have been given this opportunity."
 With further injuries to players (including centre Moses Suli), Chee-Kam remained in first grade for most of the season, playing 22 games.
 In round 13, he scored his first try in the match against the St. George Illawarra Dragons.

 2018

 Chee-Kam was again a regular in first grade in 2018, mostly playing from the bench.
 Towards the end of the season, he spent some time in the starting team.
-Playing on the left age after an injury to Chris Lawrence, he was averaging 120 metres with the ball and 34 tackles per game in this period.
+Playing on the left edge after an injury to Chris Lawrence, he was averaging 120 metres with the ball and 34 tackles per game in this period.